berrutti/performer/README.md

 Built with Tauri + Vue 3 + TypeScript + Vite.

+See [ARCHITECTURE.md](ARCHITECTURE.md) for an overview of how the app is structured.

 ## License

 Performer - A desktop app to perform with live video or VODs and effects.